mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 * There are laws about what it's okay to do on a computer
   * The things it's okay to do are: If u EVER even LOOK at a computer the wrong way, the FBI will instantly slam dunk you in a legal fashion dependent on the legislation in your area

+##### Boy is this not legal advice
 I am possibly the furthest thing you can be from a lawyer.
 So, I'm sure I don't need to tell you not to take this as legal advice.
 But, if you _are_ the kind of person who takes legal advice from mango blog posts, who am I to stand in your way?
 Not a lawyer, that's who.
 Don't do it.

+##### Send hlep pls
 You know what, maybe I needed help.
 From an adult.
 Someone whose 3-year old kid has been buying iPad apps for months because their parents can't figure out how to turn it off.

-"Yeah, maybe I should get some of that free government legal advice", I thought to myself, legally.
+_"Yeah, maybe I should get some of that free government legal advice"_, I thought to myself, legally.
 That seemed like a pretty common thing, so I thought it should be easy to do.
 I took a big sip of water and googled "free legal advice".

 ### trying to ask a lawyer if i gone and done a crime

-Before I went and told everyone about my HTML frolicking, I spent 9 days calling legal aid numbers, lawyers, and otherwise trying to figure out if I'd done a crime[^noplan].
+Before I went and told everyone about my HTML frolicking, I spent a week calling legal aid numbers, lawyers, and otherwise trying to figure out if I'd done a crime[^noplan].

 [^noplan]: I'm not really sure what my plan was.
 If I had done a crime, what was I gonna do, not report the passport number being publicly available?